Microsoft’s Azure Machine Learning Workbench from zero to first model

 Lastly, your data and code can be accessed by a Jupyter Notebook running in your project for easy testing and developing new ideas.
 Iterating models are straightforward and many different models, transformations, and parallelization can be done quickly and kept organized.

-Overall, for a brand new tool, AML Workbench is an exciting and refreshing update.
+Overall, for a brand new tool, Azure Machine Learning Workbench is an exciting and refreshing update.
 Being able to run machine learning workloads of any size and an efficient and performant way to execute data transformations and model code in Python is a welcome addition to some of the older, slower environments.
 It’s really exciting to see Microsoft making new tools specifically for data scientists and I’m looking forward to the new features and improvements they continue to make with these tools.